syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 ### pageSettings.totalRecordsCount `number`
 {:#members:pagesettings-totalrecordscount}

 Get the value of records which is bound to TreeGrid.
-The totalRecordsCount value is calculated based on the datasoure bound to TreeGrid.
+The totalRecordsCount value is calculated based on the datasource bound to TreeGrid.

 #### Default Value: